Zywave/booster/src/_areas/design-system/developers/faqs.md

 ### Understanding "next" and "latest" in ZUI

-In the context of our deployment strategy for the Zywave User Interface (ZUI), we utilize the NPM package management system, which is common in the front-end development community.
+In the context of our deployment strategy for Booster, we utilize the NPM package management system, which is common in the front-end development community.
 Here's what the terms "next" and "latest" mean:

 - **NPM and Version Tags**: NPM is a widely used package manager for JavaScript, allowing developers to publish and consume packages.
 Version tags like "next" and "latest" indicate the stability and intended use of different package versions.